 IntelliJ IDEA enables you to explore your Grails application.
-Note that the Grails View tool window is not supported for Grails 3.
-However, Grails actions are available in the Project View tool window.
+Note that the Grails view is supported for Grails 3.
+Also, note that all the Project view settings are available for the Grails view as well.
+Grails actions are available in the Project view.
 All artifact icons are changed to Grails icons.
-For Grails 1 and 2 versions the Grails View tool window is available.

 Other notable differences from the previous Grails versions are as follows:

 build.gradle- the Grails version 3 uses Gradle for building.
 When you import Grails 3 project you can import it through the Gradle model.